arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 (we don't actually mind how they work).

-Fine.
-But can you feed `makeFoo` with parsers instead of actual values?
+Can you feed `makeFoo` with parsers instead of actual values?

 ```fsharp
 let foo = makeFoo nP spaceP commandP spaceP dateP
 ```

 Of course you can't!
 This won't even compile!
-Wait for it: what if you use instead a specialized *parser-aware function application*?
+What if instead you use a specialized *parser-aware function application*?

 ```fsharp
 let fooParser: Foo Parser =
     makeFoo <!> nP <*> spaceP <*> commandP <*> spaceP <*> dateP
 ```

-What the!?
+What the heck?
+It works!!
 This funny syntax gives you back is *a parser* for `Foo`.
 How can it be?
+There must be some black magic involved!